backdrop-contrib/slick/slick_views/README.txt

 Displaying a single multiple-value field in a single entity display for the slides.
 Use it either with contextual filter by NID, or filter criteria by NID.
 - Under Pager", choose "Display a specified number of items" with "1 item".
-- Choose "Unformatted list" under the Format.
+- Choose "Unformatted list" under the Format, not "Slick carousel".
 - Add a multi-value Image, Media or Field collection field.
 - Click the field under the Fields, choose "Slick carousel" under Formatter.
 - Adjust the settings.